 This magnet school draws from an applicant pool of students in all three middle school attendance zones.
 Inquiries regarding the school for innovation applications to Paul Laurence Dunbar Middle School for Innovation should be directed to the Department of Information Technology, School Administration Building, 515-5017.
 Paul Laurence Dunbar Middle School for Innovation offers innovative programs not available at the other middle schools.
 Paul Laurence Dunbar Middle School for Innovation offers an extensive curriculum in foreign languages ranging from exploratory courses to second year courses.
 Students at Paul Laurence Dunbar Middle School for Innovation may choose to take Spanish, Latin, French and German.
 Paul Laurence Dunbar Middle School for Innovation also offers a diverse drama curriculum and schedules a variety of performances throughout the school year.
-Paul Laurence Dunbar Middle School for Innovation also offers a diverse drama curriculum and schedules a variety of performances throughout the school year.
-Paul Laurence Dunbar Middle School for Innovation also offers a diverse drama curriculum and schedules a variety of performances throughout the school year.
 Paul Laurence Dunbar Middle School for Innovation also home to Earth Zone, a program that allows for hands-on herpetology and marine biology classes.